gitlabhq/gitlab-shell/doc/gitlab-sshd.md

 # gitlab-sshd

-`gitlab-sshd` is a binary in https://gitlab.com/gitlab-org/gitlab-shell which runs as a persistent SSH daemon.
-It will replace `OpenSSH` on GitLab SaaS and eventually other cloud-native environments.
-Instead of running an `sshd` process, we would run a `gitlab-sshd` process that does the same job, in a more focused manner.
+`gitlab-sshd` is a binary in [`gitlab-shell`](https://gitlab.com/gitlab-org/gitlab-shell) which runs as a persistent SSH daemon.
+It will replace `OpenSSH` on GitLab SaaS, and eventually other cloud-native environments.
+Instead of running an `sshd` process, we run a `gitlab-sshd` process that does the same job, in a more focused manner:

-## Architecture

 ```mermaid
 sequenceDiagram